AntelopeIO/antler-proj/docs/usecases.md

 ## Initial development

-The initial development is a Command Line Interface (CLI) that lets the users manipulate and build a project using commands like `init`, `add`, `populate`, `rm`, and `build`.
+The initial development is a Command Line Interface (CLI) that lets users manipulate and build a project using commands like `init`, `add`, `populate`, `rm`, and `build`.
 These commands are designed for either scripting or interactive use.